SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Description of Resources Required

-The Solace JCA 1.5 resource adapter is provided as a standalone RAR file and is versioned together with a specific release of the Solace JMS API.
+The Solace JCA 1.5 resource adapter is provided as a standalone RAR file, and is versioned together with a specific release of the Solace JMS API.
 The JMS API libraries are bundled inside a single resource adapter RAR file for deployment to the JBoss Application Server.

 | **Resource** | **File Location** |
 | Solace JCA 1.5 resource adapter stand-alone RAR file | <a href="http://dev.solace.com/downloads/download_jms-api/" target="_top">http://dev.solace.com/downloads/download_jms-api/</a> or <br/> https://sftp.solacesystems.com/~[customer]/[version]/Topic_Routing/APIs/JMS/Current/[release]/sol-jms-ra-[release].rar |

-This integration guide will demonstrate creation of Solace resources and configuration of the JBoss Application Server managed resources.
+We'll demonstrate the creation of Solace resources, and configuration of the JBoss Application Server managed resources.
 The section below outlines the resources that are created and used in the subsequent sections.

 #### Solace Resource Naming Convention

-To illustrate this integration example, all named resources created on the Solace appliance will have the following prefixes:
+For illustration purposes, all named resources created on the message broker will have the following prefixes:

 | **Resource** | **Prefix** |
 | Non-JNDI resource | solace_%RESOURCE_NAME% |